 However, in reality, nobody can predict what that star asset will be...
 And people can lose significant amounts of money in the pursuit of this aim.

 This is why we diversify.
 To hedge our bets.
 Although it's for each individual to decide for themselves just how far they want to take the principle.

 Including a cross-section of different investments in your portfolio is a way to spread risk.
 The hope being that if the value of some investments go down, these would be counteracted by other investments which have increased in value 📊

 Investing money will inherently contain some risk, but diversifying is a means to try and smooth any significant market fluctuations.

-There are a number of factors to consider when creating a diversified investment portfolio:
+There are a number of factors to consider when selecting investments to create a diversified investment portfolio.

-- Geography, invest across a variety of countries / financial markets
+- Geography: include a variety of countries / financial markets

-- Sector, invest in different sectors e.g. healthcare or technology
+- Sector: vary the business class e.g. healthcare or technology

-- Asset Class, invest in a mixture or shares, bonds, property, and precious metals
+- Asset Class: mix shares, bonds, real estate and precious metals

 For most people, an ideal portfolio will have varying degrees of risk and return.
 Crucially though, your returns will never exceed the best performing asset, and will never be lower than the worst performing asset in your portfolio.